DATA-606-SPRING-2023-TUE/Akshitha_Data606/docs/readME.md

-This folder will contain the proposal details and other documents like notebooks related to the project
+This folder will contain the proposal details and other documents related to the project